of Sep 2019, 16:17

 I do not understand why tf designers do not design the phone with it being held in a hand!
 If I am on a bumpy tram or bus, I am walking in a crowded space or simply in fear of it being stolen out of my hand on the metro, then I cannot grip it tightly and still use it.
 No. I need to balance it delicately on the flat open palm of my hand, careful not to accidentally touch anything less it is the intentional tap of my carefully placed fingertip.
 Or, I am to turn it off, put it in my pocket and wait until I am at home so I can place it on a velvet pillow facing upward and pray that no earthquake will make it drop and break the screen.
 Use it while on the go?
 A mobile device?
 I must be out of my mind.
 That is so eighties wishful thinking.
 Get real!

 Worst of all are the operating systems (OS) of mobile phones.
 Now, granted I do not have a lot of experience with iOS, but I do consider it a forerunner in mobile OS design with all its fallacies, especially this isolation philosophy and approach: the user is not to be given any rights and privileges outside of those which are absolutely necessary.
 Having a file browser to see and delete unwanted files on your device?
 Unthinkable!
-I remember my very first argument to stay away from iPods and everything i-whatever was the fact that you could not access your music library on the mobile mp3 player by simply opening your browser and copying your files in both directions (as you could with many other makes and models at the time.
+I remember my very first argument to stay away from iPods and everything i-whatever was the fact that you could not access your music library on the mobile mp3 player by simply opening your browser and copying your files in both directions (as you could with many other makes and models at the time).
 Android took more than 12 years to finally include anything akin to a file browser.
-Previously, you had to download dodgy 3rd party app to do so.
+Previously, you had to download a dodgy 3rd party app to do so.
 I also remember being very confused how I can delete a PDF I just downloaded by accident, because I wanted to look at some information just for a second.
 The viewer itself did not have a delete option!

 Sharing images between apps?
 A nightmare!
 Copying and pasting text?
 It was not available until iOS 3.0!
 I am speechless.
 Something so basic I would probably have run against wall would I have had to learn the hard way that I simply could not do that after spending prime money on a luxury device like an iPhone.
 And still, even today copy and pasting is not a given in all situations with Android.
 Copying a URL from your browser was not intuitive or always possible in all versions.
 If there is text somewhere, you are not guaranteed to be able to copy it.
 Why is something so basic not deeply engrained into the OS in mobile platforms?
 The only thing I can think of is that the focus for mobile OS design was all about user safety and idiot proofing.
-So we treat the users like babies who don't know anything and pad them in layers of pillow until they cannot move anymore.
+So we treat the users like babies who don't know anything and pad them in layers of foam until they cannot move anymore.
 Simple things like copy & paste were either deemed too invasive or simply forgotten, considering that they finally included the functionality, awkward though it may be.

 Tiny, smaller-than-your fingertips buttons, no key spacing increasing chances for typos, no tactile feedback on a flat screen to sense buttons without looking and one finger, at most two thumb typing did NOT make typing on a smartphone any easier.
 Whatever speed I gain through Swype is lost due to the aforementioned issues with autocorrect.
 Emoticons are now part of the autocomplete bar, causing me to have to delete it and rewrite a word every so often.